Turn On, Tune In, Cop Out: Critical reception

 Caroline Sullivan from The Guardian described the song as "a cynical post-modern shopping anthem with a dash of singalong soul."
 In October 1993, in his weekly UK chart commentary, James Masterton stated that the song had "the potential to be a major hit".
 Upon the 1995 release, a reviewer from Music Week commented, "Levi's ads have a habit of spawning Top 10 hits and Freak Power's groovy number is set to become the latest."
 NMEs review said, "Stuffed with vocals that croakily doff their cap to Sly Stone, wah-wah guitar and a chorus that seems to be fully aware of its '70s-crazed ludicrousness, it's an insidious rare groove drip-feed that'll soon be connected to the veins of thousands."

 Andy Beevers wrote in the Record Mirror Dance Update, "With his excellent Mighty Dub Cats and Pizzaman projects, Norman Cook has been sending out low-key signals that something is stirring down in Brighton.
 Now comes the real deal.
 The best starting point is the Radio Mix which emphasises the wonderfully mellow and husky male vocal.
 The weird trippy lyrics, which are nowhere as corny as the title would suggest, are set against a great bassline and plenty of funky touches.
 The whole thing has a very Seventies feel but it is done with a great deal more understanding and intelligence than all the current disco pastiches."
 Another Record Mirror editor, James Hamilton, described it as "Norman Cook's Gil Scott Heron-ishly crooking jaunty excellent Donny Hathaway 'The Ghetto' based" in his weekly dance column.
 Garry Mulholland from Select wrote, "Their 'Turn On, Tune In, Cop Out' provides the low-slung funk backing for that ad's shameless exploitation of shock-horror transexuality."

 Music video

 The accompanying music video for "Turn On, Tune In, Cop Out" was directed by Nigel Simpkiss and produced by Ted Thornton for Swivel Productions.
 It was released on 4 October 1993 and in the video a fleet of beach buggies cruise the surf in Camber Sands.
+The video was A-listed on French music television channel MCM in March 1995.
+It also received active rotation on MTV Europe and was B-listed on Germany's VIVA.